Assistant Arts Professor of Film and New Media

 Research Websites: Laboratory of Experimental Cinema

 Alexis Gambis is a French-Venezuelan filmmaker and biologist.
-His films combine documentary and fiction, often embracing animal perspectives and experimenting with new forms of scientific storytelling.
+Combining documentary and fiction, his films embrace animal perspectives, explore themes of identity, and experiment with new forms of scientific storytelling.

 His first feature The Fly Room (2014) brings back to life the early 20th-century insect laboratory where pioneer scientists bred fruit flies to elucidate the basic principles of genes in heredity.
 His latest feature Son of Monarchs” (2021) delves into issues of identity, (im)migration, and evolution.
 A New York Times Critics Pick, the Mexican-American drama was praised for its "rich imagery [that] will be imprinted in your memory, returning to you in dreams."
 It received the Sloan Feature Film Prize at the 2021 Sundance Film Festival and it is now streaming on HBO Max

 Alexis is currently working on three different films.
 The Next Jaguar is an adventure movie about two indigenous climate sisters who summon a trusting American biologist to revive the last Jaguar Shaman, keeper of ancient traditions of the Ecuadorian Amazon.
 Mousetrap is an auto-fiction piece that brings together memory research, mice, and family archives in a haunting story about a young neuroscientist obsessed with his childhood home.
 Supported by a fellowship at The Film Study Center at Harvard University, Alexis is developing a limited series El Beso that brings to the screen the science fiction tales of the father of modern neuroscience, Santiago Ramón y Cajal.